Save time and money

 - 15th on list of "A-list" MBA Programs in U.S. (CollegeAtlas.org)

-- Number 43 top public school MBA program and #76 overall (U.S. News & World Report)
+- 89th on list of top MBA programs (U.S. News & World Report)

 - 7th best business school with least debt for full time MBA students (U.S. News & World Report)